Bert N. Uchino, Ph.D.Professor, Social Psychology, Health Psychology

 We have also developed a more general model for examining the health-related consequences of social relationships that incorporates both positive and negative aspects (see Uchino et al., 2001).
 A unique feature of our model is the specification of ambivalent relationships that are viewed as relatively high in both positivity and negativity (e.g., overbearing parent, volatile romance, "out of touch" friend, Fingerman, Hay, & Birditt, 2004).
 Despite the positivity in such relationships, we have hypothesized that the co-occurrence of negativity may be uniquely associated with worse health outcomes.
 This may be because ambivalent ties require heightened vigilance during social interactions or may be frustrating and ineffective sources of support during times of need (Uchino et al., 2001).
 In addition, ambivalent ties are typically described as "close," and hence there is more of an overlap between self-other representations (Aron, Aron, Tudor, & Nelson, 1991) which can exacerbate any interpersonal stress with such network ties.
 In fact, ambivalent ties engage in more negative behaviors (e.g., criticism) and less emotionally supportive behaviors and thus appear stress-enhancing (Reblin, Uchino, & Smith, 2010).

 Ambivalent ties are also not an isolated feature of most individuals' social networks.
 They comprise almost 50% of important network members and hence have ample opportunity to influence health-related outcomes (Campo et al., 2009).
-In fact, we have found consistent evidence that ambivalent ties are related to worse outcomes compared to other relationship types (e.g., primarily positive or primarily negative) such as increased cardiovascular reactivity at both conscious and less conscious levels of processing (Holt-Lunstad, Uchino, Smith, & Hicks, 2007; Carlisle et al., 2012), higher ambulatory blood pressure during daily life (Holt-Lunstad, Uchino, Smith, Cerny, & Nealey-Moore, 2003), and even increased cellular aging (Uchino et al., in press).
+In fact, we have found consistent evidence that ambivalent ties are related to worse outcomes compared to other relationship types (e.g., primarily positive or primarily negative) such as increased cardiovascular reactivity at both conscious and less conscious levels of processing (Holt-Lunstad, Uchino, Smith, & Hicks, 2007; Carlisle et al., 2012), higher ambulatory blood pressure during daily life (Birmingham et al., 2015; Holt-Lunstad, Uchino, Smith, Cerny, & Nealey-Moore, 2003; Uchino et al. 2013), increased inflammation (Uchino et al., 2013), faster cellular aging (Uchino et al.,2012), and greater coronary calcification (Uchino, Smith, & Berg, 2014).
 We are currently modeling the antecedent processes, contexts, and mechanisms by which ambivalent ties are health-relevant.

 This research was generously supported by the National Institute of Mental Health, National Institute of Aging, and National Heart, Lung, and Blood Institute.